 - Vegetables – Cook some healthy green veggies like broccoli or peas, or make it Tex Mex style with the addition of corn and black bean or roasted tomato salsa.
 Just stir them in before smoking or add them as toppings afterward.

 - In a large stock pot boil pasta in heavily salted water per package directions.
-Drain and toss with 1 tablespoon of olive oil to prevent sticking in a 13x9” casserole dish or 12" cast iron pan coated with cooking spray.
+Drain and toss with 1 tablespoon of olive oil to prevent sticking in a 13×9” casserole dish or 12″ cast iron pan coated with cooking spray.
 Set aside.

 - Preheat smoker to 225°F using cherry or apple wood chips or pellets.

-- In a large skillet add the butter and melt over medium heat.
+- To a 2-quart saucepan, add the butter and melt over medium heat.
 Whisk in the flour and cook for a minute.
-Add the milk and whisk to mix thoroughly.
+Slowly whisk in the milk (not all at once).
 Whisk in the mustard, hot sauce, salt and pepper.
-Lower the heat to simmer and cook for 4 minutes, the sauce will thicken.
+Lower the heat to simmer and cook for 4 minutes, or until sauce thickens.